rust-lang/book/second-edition/src/ch20-02-multithreaded.md

 use hello::ThreadPool;
 ```

-This still won't work, but let's try checking it again in order to get the next
+This still won’t work, but let’s try checking it again in order to get the next
 error that we need to address:

 ```text